KL Guided Domain Adaptation: Introduction

 This paper focuses on such a single-source domain adaption problem, which is also one of the most common settings in practice.
-Current marginal alignment techniques usually require additional computation (e.g., of an additional network) \cite{ganin2016domain,li2018domain} and/or a minimax objective \cite{ganin2016domain,shen2018wasserstein}, leading to an expensive and/or unstable training procedure \cite{goodfellow2016nips,kodali2017convergence}.
-For example, DANN~\cite{ganin2016domain} employs an adversarial training procedure, with a domain discriminator that classifies the domain of the representation, and maximizes the adversarial loss of the discriminator.
+Current marginal alignment techniques usually require additional computation (e.g., of an additional network) \citep{ganin2016domain,li2018domain} and/or a minimax objective \citep{ganin2016domain,shen2018wasserstein}, leading to an expensive and/or unstable training procedure \citep{goodfellow2016nips,kodali2017convergence}.
+For example, DANN~\citep{ganin2016domain} employs an adversarial training procedure, with a domain discriminator that classifies the domain of the representation, and maximizes the adversarial loss of the discriminator.
 When the discriminator is completely fooled, the marginal distribution of the representation is aligned across domains.
-MMD~\cite{li2018domain} utilizes maximum mean discrepancy to align the representation distribution.
-This does not use a mimimax objective, thus leading to a more stable training; however, it does require additional computation of several Gaussian kernels.
+MMD~\citep{gretton2012kernel,li2018domain} utilizes maximum mean discrepancy to align the representation distribution.
+This does not use a minimax objective, thus leading to a more stable training; however, it does require additional computation of several Gaussian kernels.
+While more sophisticated (non-marginal-alignment) methods have been proposed recently to achieve better results in the domain adaptation problem, we argue that studying the family of plain marginal-alignment techniques is still an important task, since they are the backbones that most other domain adaptation (and domain generalization) methods are built upon.